janschleicher/tidesurf/README.md

 ### From PyPI

-Set up a virtual environment using Conda with Python version >=3.10 and activate it:
+Set up a virtual environment using Conda with Python version >=3.10 and activate it (here: using Python 3.12):

-    conda create -n <envName> python=3.10
+    conda create -n <envName> python=3.12
     conda activate <envName>

 Install the package from PyPI: